OpenSecuritySummit/oss2018/content/tracks/Threat-Model/working-sessions/TM-open.md

 ## WHY

-Create awareness with the threat model track participants on how the summit works.
+Create awareness with the threat model track participants on how the summit works.Explain how the OWASP TM project works and how the community is handling things.

 ## What